1BitCode-Com/git-onboard/README.md

 ---

-This script aims to automate the mundane parts of onboarding your project to GitHub, so you can focus on coding.
+This script aims to automate the mundane parts of onboarding your project to (GitHub, GitLab, Bitbucket), so you can focus on coding.
 If you find it useful or have suggestions, please let us know!

 <div align="center">